Find Affordable College Courses

 Full Economics at Arizona State University - Skysong Report

-With a ranking of #8, University of Oklahoma Norman Campus did quite well on this year’s best schools for economics students.
-Located in the suburb of Norman, University of Oklahoma is a public college with a very large student population.
+University of Oklahoma Norman Campus ranked #8 on this year’s Best Economics Schools in the Southwest Region list.
+Located in the suburb of Norman, University of Oklahoma is a public college with a fairly large student population.

 The average amount in student loans that economics majors at University of Oklahoma take out is $25,000.

-Arizona State University - Tempe did quite well in this year’s ranking of the best schools for economics students.
-It came in at #9 on the list.
-ASU - Tempe is a very large public school located in the midsize city of Tempe.
+Arizona State University - Tempe landed the #9 spot in the 2023 rankings for the best economics programs.
+ASU - Tempe is a fairly large public school located in the midsize city of Tempe.

 After completing their degree, economics graduates from ASU - Tempe carry an average student debtload of $23,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $324.